Shefford vampire novel is ratings rival for horror legend Stephen King

 "I love those moments when something happens to a character that way you can just see them develop.
 And this is the most exciting part - the author starts by creating the character but at some point if the character's behaving logically, and the plots going along, the character will do something that you don't expect."

-In Fiona's Guardians we are faced with Fiona, "very, very powerful character" and her sire Agropena, a "stunning vampire who often prefers to appear nude".
+In Fiona's Guardians we are faced with Fiona, "very, very powerful character" and her sire Agripina, a "stunning vampire who often prefers to appear nude".

 "She's a bit of an exhibitionist I guess you could say," laughs Dan.